Australian Eating Survey

 Still have questions?
 Contact us!

-This information has satisfied the requirements for the Dietitians Association of Australia’s process of endorsement.
+The information in this survey has satisfied the requirements for the Dietitians Association of Australia’s process of endorsement.
 For expert nutrition and dietary advice contact an Accredited Practising Dietitian (APD).
 Visit ‘Find an Accredited Practising Dietitian’ at www.daa.asn.au or call 1800 812 942